sendbird/sendbird-platform-sdk-javascript/docs/MetadataApi.md

 ## updateChannelMetadataByKey

-> Object updateChannelMetadataByKey(apiToken, channelType, channelUrl, key, opts)
+> {String: String} updateChannelMetadataByKey(apiToken, channelType, channelUrl, key, opts)

 Update a channel metadata - When updating a specific item of a channel metadata by its key